 Kibble is basically junk food for cats (think on the same level as Twinkies©, Doughnuts, candy bars, etc. for humans).
 It’s made from some form of meat protein with reconstituted meat (but not always!), grains, vegetables, fillers, salt, flavoring, preservatives and other hard-to-pronounce additives.
 In many cases, this food is supplemented with plant proteins, which is not correctly digested by a cat’s body.
 This form of food is compressed into bite-sized shapes and passed through several stages of cooking at high temperatures.
 This breaks down the protein chains that a cat needs to rebuild muscle tissue and defend itself from diseases.
 This process also extracts the water in the mixture thereby rendering the food dry and forcing the cat to find another source of water.

-Canned cat food is (we’re moving up now to the likes of McDonalds©, Dominos© Pizza, Taco Bell©) ultimately an exercise in the “mystery meat” games.
+Canned cat food is ultimately an exercise in the “mystery meat” games (we’re now moving up to the realm of “fast food” for cats, not unlike McDonalds©, Dominos© Pizza, Taco Bell©).
 Some canned foods are barely acceptable, especially with the addition of gravies packed with high levels of carbohydrates and preservatives; a cats’ body won’t know what hit them.

 We want to share with you a true (but graphic) story of what we experienced with our own cats.

 When Nemo first came into our lives, we had a tough time deciding how we wanted him fed.
 We had had rescue cats before and it seemed that they developed health issues based on what we were feeding them.
 We had to change their diets several times and at their advanced age, it was tough to find food for them that they would eat.
 But whether is was high-priced brands or prescription diets, it was always made in kibble form.
 Neither of our two rescues wanted anything to do with canned food.
 And we were not educated enough to even consider a raw food diet.